mfumagalli/ngsTools/README.md

 ## Input Files

 All programs receive as input files produced by ANGSD.
 In general, these files can contain genotype likelihoods, genotype posterior probabilities, sample allele frequency posterior probabilities or an estimate of the SFS (Site Frequency Spectrum).
-Please refer to each tool's repository for more explanations and examples on how these tools work.
+Please refer to each tool's repository or the [Tutorial](https://github.com/mfumagalli/ngsTools/blob/master/TUTORIAL.md) for more explanations and examples on how these tools work.

 ## INFO

 # Tutorial

-A short tutorial on how some basic analyses using ngsTools from BAM files can be found [here](https://github.com/mfumagalli/ngsTools/blob/master/TUTORIAL.md).
+A tutorial on some analyses using ngsTools/ANGSD from BAM files can be found [here](https://github.com/mfumagalli/ngsTools/blob/master/TUTORIAL.md).
+In this Tutorial, you will find how to filter your data, assess population structure and estimate summary statistics using these tools for low-depth data.
 For most cases, you will find all the information you need here.

 # Authors